Vedran Janjetović: Western Sydney Wanderers

 On 20 December 2016, it was announced that Janjetović signed an 18-month deal with Western Sydney Wanderers.
 He would rejoin his former goalkeeping coach Zeljko Kalac, stating that it played a large role in his switch to his former's cross-city rivals.
 The deal would be finalised the following year when the transfer window opened in January.
+In April 2018 he signed an extended contract to keep him at the Wanderers until 2022/23.